TARIFFS & TRADE IMPACT: History of Tariffs

 📉 Contemporary Tariff Policies

-Since the establishment of the World Trade Organisation (WTO) in 1995, there has been a significant reduction in global tariffs.
+Since the World Trade Organisation (WTO) began in 1995, global tariffs have significantly decreased.
+Furthermore, this establishment promotes fairer trade practices across the globe.
+Consequently, member nations enjoy improved market access for their products.
 Between 1996 and 2021, the simple average tariff applied by WTO members on a most-favoured nation basis declined by 44%, falling from 13.2% to 7.4%.

 Today, many nations operate within complex frameworks of tariffs and trade agreements.
-The European Union, for instance, maintains the EU Customs Union, which harmonises customs duties on goods from outside the EU and facilitates seamless internal trade among member states.
+The European Union maintains the EU Customs Union.
+This system harmonises customs duties on goods from outside the EU.
+Consequently, it facilitates seamless internal trade among member states.

-In the United Kingdom, following its departure from the EU, the UK Global Tariff (UKGT) was introduced on January 1, 2021.
+The United Kingdom introduced the UK Global Tariff (UKGT) on 1 January 2021.
+Consequently, this change followed the nation’s departure from the European Union.
+Furthermore, the new system ensures that the UK manages its own trade policy independently.
 This tariff schedule applies to all goods imported into the UK, reflecting the country’s independent trade policy.

 🤝 Late 20th to 21st Century: Formation of Free Trade Agreements